Vernon Wells (baseball): Los Angeles Angels of Anaheim (2011–2012)

 On January 21, 2011, Wells was traded to the Los Angeles Angels of Anaheim, in exchange for catcher Mike Napoli and outfielder Juan Rivera.
+Blue Jays general manager Alex Anthopoulos managed the trade despite $90 million remaining on Wells’ deal, since the Angels were desperate for an outfielder.
+After Wells' departure, Anthopoulos has since instituted a “five year policy” on player contracts, while also excluding performance bonuses, incentives, player options, no-trade clauses or opt-out clauses, in making these deals much more team friendly.

 Wells started out the season hitting below the Mendoza Line through the first month and a half of the 2011 season.
 At the All-Star break, his batting average improved to .222.
 Wells "heated up" during the months of June and July, hitting 11 home runs combined in those months, after hitting only four in the previous two.
 In his first game back in Toronto on August 12, Wells received a standing ovation before his first at bat, and followed that up by taking the first pitch of the at bat thrown by Brandon Morrow over the left-center field fence.
 In 2011, he batted .218, the lowest batting average of all major league ballplayers with 512 or more plate appearances, and also had the lowest on-base percentage (.248).